joesasson/hava-amina/notes.md

 - remove the provider and uid columns from the user
 - Add a create and find by omniauth method to the Identity
 - Add a create with omniauth method to User
-- The user will hold the email address and that will be the uniue identifier, if a user logs in with different email addresses, it will considered a new user
+- The user will hold the email address and that will be the unique identifier, if a user logs in with different email addresses, it will considered a new user
 - I can take for granted that the omniauth is going to do what it's going to do so all I need to do is react to the auth_hash data
 - So I think I want to keep the session set to the user id and now the identity id, but how will a user log in?
 - If there is no user/identity